What Are Contract Research Organizations?

 - Lower costs without shrinking profits: As pharmaceutical and medical devices organizations face increasing pressure regarding high drug costs, they continue to seek ways to lower prescription drug costs without losing profits.
 Outsourcing clinical trial management to CROs is one way for these companies to significantly lower overhead costs, helping them recoup the money they might lose by reducing drug prices.
 Faster clinical trials can also help reduce costs.

 - Poor-quality work: Although being selective in the hiring of a CRO can guard against it, unsatisfactory work on the part of the CRO remains a risk for companies.
 A CRO could, for example, produce poor-quality data that necessitates repeat work.

 - Delays in commercialization: If a CRO misses a study milestone or has to redo work, the launch of the product might be delayed and result in the sponsor missing out on being the first firm to bring a product to market.

-- Potential for financial losses: Repeat work and delays can both result in lost time and money for the sponsor, which negate the benefit of choosing a CRO to begin with.
+- Potential for financial losses: Repeat work and delays can both result in lost time and money for the sponsor, which negates the benefit of choosing a CRO to begin with.